suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 # Example: ROT13

-- Simple Caeser Cipher with offset 13 (half the alphabet)
+- Simple Caesar Cipher with offset 13 (half the alphabet)
 - No need to use a _negative_ code to decipher (since `26 - 13` is `13`)
 - Try [here](https://rot13.com/)
 - It was used for a while during the early days of the internet to avoid spoilers.
 Everything was plaintext.